VILLAGE OF GRANVILLE

 Bob Johnson, 218 East Elm Street, spoke on behalf of neighbors on South Pearl Street, East Elm Street, East Maple Street and South Prospect Street.
 The neighbors had three concerns regarding the streets in their area – cars speeding, cars running stop signs and dilapidated properties in the area.
 The speeding and stop signs issues were brought to the Village’s attention three years ago.
 The neighbors were asking for the Village to reduce the speed limit on the streets, post a No Through Street sign, add speed bumps to the streets or make Elm and College one way streets.
 Regarding the dilapidated homes, the neighbors urged Council to adopt a basic property maintenance code that would hold the property owners accountable.
 Mr. Johnson expressed his appreciation for Council allowing him to make this presentation.

-Iris Taylor, 335 West Elm Street, was upset that there was not a property maintenance code in the Village.
+Resident, 335 West Elm Street, was upset that there was not a property maintenance code in the Village.
 She had issues with the condition of her neighbor’s house and the fact that trash cans were being left on the street.
 The Village was powerless to do anything about these issues.
 Ms. Taylor also expressed concerns about the condition of Sugar Loaf.
 The stairs need improvement, the weeds need trimmed and the brick street were full of weeds.

 Jeanetta Pyle, 123 South Pearl Street, provided Council with a photo presentation of homes in the South Pearl, East Elm and South Prospect Streets area.
 She requested that Council develop a property maintenance code with some teeth in it to enforce these property owners to make the necessary repairs.
 In five years, people would no longer to move to Granville because homes were in such disrepair.
 Too many homes were dilapidated and in disrepair.